privacyguides/privacyguides.org/docs/desktop.md

 [Nixpkgs](https://github.com/nixos/nixpkgs) (the main source of packages) are contained in a single GitHub repository.
 You can also define your own packages in the same language and then easily include them in your config.

 Nix is a source-based package manager; if there’s no pre-built available in the binary cache, Nix will just build the package from source using its definition.
-It builds each package in a sandboxed *pure* environment, which is as independent of the host system as possible, thus making binaries reproducible.
+It builds each package in a sandboxed *pure* environment, which is as independent of the host system as possible.
+Binaries built with this method are reproducible, which can be useful as a safeguard against [:material-package-variant-closed-remove: Supply Chain Attacks](basics/common-threats.md#attacks-against-certain-organizations){ .pg-viridian }.

 ## Anonymity-Focused Distributions